 This post was first published on ASCO Connection, December 17, 2018.
 ASCOConnection.org is the professional networking site for the American Society of Clinical Oncology (ASCO) and the companion website for ASCO’s official member magazine, ASCO Connection.

-Narjust Duma, MD, is the chief hematology/medical oncology fellow at Mayo Clinic in Rochester, MN.
+Narjust Duma, MD, is the associate director of the Cancer Care Equity Program at the Dana-Farber Cancer Institute and an assistant professor of medicine at Harvard Medical School.
 Her clinical and research interests include thoracic oncology, women with lung cancer, and the stigma surrounding the disease.
 Follow her on Twitter @NarjustDumaMD.

 “Please don't tell my family,” Mary* immediately asked me after I disclosed the results of her lymph node biopsy and diagnosis of metastatic non-small cell lung cancer.
 At the time, I was a first-year oncology fellow.
 Initially, I thought it was a routine reaction (an example of my lack of experience).
 I respected her wishes and only disclosed to her family that she had metastatic cancer.
 I thought, it’s her right to decide how much they know.
 Hours later, when I presented the case to my attending physician, she was surprised about the patient’s request but honored it as I had done it earlier.